Fallout 4: 111 Tips to Survive Survival Difficulty

 Take a specialist weapon perk as soon as possible

-This perk cannot be understated, as it increases damage with all silenced weapons, including weapons with a silencer, or suppressor fitted.
-Since being stealthy is the priority in survival, having that extra damage whenever that approach is taken, is important.
+The importance of this perk cannot be overstated, as it increases damage with all silenced weapons, including weapons with a silencer, or suppressor fitted.
+Since being stealthy is the priority in survival, having that extra damage whenever that approach is taken is important.
 Finally, this stacks with sneak attack damage, making the highest ranks of both combined increase damage to absurd amounts.
 You'll never want or need a missile launcher again.

 This one is perhaps not the priority among the perk options mentioned within this guide.
 However, since it actually reduces damage while sprinting, it can make a massive difference when running from a mine or similar explosive, or when you're fleeing from multiple opponents.
 The 2nd rank is roughly the equivalent of a full set of light combat armor, which makes a difference in damage resistance.

 Less carrying capacity and no fast travel means less upgrade materials for weapon and armor improvements.
 With this perk, weapons and armor can be broken down at the appropriate benches or settlements with workshops.
-Each rank allows the attainment of materials considered reasonably rare, such as: screws, springs, nuclear material and aluminium.
-With this, there's no need to carry a weapons to sell, especially if it's value is low.
+Each rank allows the attainment of materials considered reasonably rare, such as screws, springs, nuclear material, and aluminium.
+With this, there's no need to carry a weapon to sell, especially if its value is low.

-Leather is extremely important for armour upgrades, especially in the beginning, when your upgrading abilities aren't very developed and materials are somewhat fleeting.
-Each one of these outfits has roughly a 1 in 4 chance of being worn by Raiders and similar enemies and they only weigh a pound.
+Leather is extremely important for armor upgrades, especially in the beginning, when your upgrading abilities aren't very developed and materials are somewhat fleeting.
+Each one of these outfits has roughly a 1 in 4 chance of being worn by Raiders and similar enemies, and they only weigh a pound.
 Carry them to a workshop and dismantle them for leather.
-Then, utilise the parts for much needed armour upgrades.
+Then, utilize the parts for much-needed armor upgrades.

 Collect all available ammunition whenever possible